Umpire Clinics

 • May be randomly evaluated

-• Cost for Umpire to attend – $30
+• Cost for Umpire to attend – $30 (Paid when completed your RAMP registration)

 • Must be Level 2 Fully Certified (either grandfathered or taken Level 2.1, 2.2 and 2.3) for a minimum of 1 year